Adika1630/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changing group owner
 Changing file name of owner and gorup at once
-Changing file name of owner and group of symbolic link at once`
+Changing file name of owner and group of symbolic link at once` Changing the owner of file if the the last owner is specific